 So this is one you either love or hate.
 You can’t beat its simplicity or availability.
 I’ll admit, it may seem awkward and somewhat painful when you’re first getting started, but I promise you it’s worth your time.
 Here are a few reasons why.
-After an intense workout, a natural inflammation to begins the tissue-repair process.
-Foam rolling can aid this process by decreasing the chance of these tissues developing adhesions (knots) and organizing them in proper alignment.
+After an intense workout, a natural inflammation begins the tissue-repair process.
+Foam rolling can aid this process by decreasing the chance of these muscle fibers developing adhesions (knots) and facilitating proper alignment.
 Our fascia, the 3-dimensional connective tissue that surrounds our organs, muscles – everything really – contains mechanoreceptors that detect and respond to pressure by decreasing tension and enhancing parasympathetic activity.
 With muscle tension gone, albeit temporarily, your muscles will be pliable, facilitating a good stretch and increasing joint range of motion.
 A few more benefits to foam rolling, as stated in this study.

 - Shortens recovery time by reducing soreness; this may potentially allow you to train at a higher volume.

 - Increases local blood flow, great for getting all that good “juju” into the muscles.

 - Increases joint range of motion without losing muscle strength; this enhances muscle performance.
 NOTE: This makes it a great adjunct to your warm-up routine; keep it brief and rhythmic to reduce muscle tension and increase tissue temperature.